connectreport/supported-webconnectors/README.md

 - Within the new settings.json file:
   - Update `env.GOOGLE_CLOUD_PROJECT `to the name of your GCP Project
   - If running inside GCP, Remove `env.GOOGLE_APPLICATION_CREDENTIALS`.
 If running outside of GCP, you will need to point `env.GOOGLE_APPLICATION_CREDENTIALS` to the path to the keyfile created in step 3 above
-  - Update `config.DATABASE` to the name of your database
+  - Update `config.DATABASE` to the name of your database prefixed with your project
 - Restart ConnectReport Web Connector Service Manager service